 1. What Is Binance

 Binance is one of the top cryptocurrency exchanges, headed by Changpeng Zhao and a team distributed around the world, most recently headquartered in the island nation of Malta.
-It has all of the main features you want to see in an exchange like support for trading pairs with all of the major coins (BTC, ETH, NEO), multiple languages, multiple device platforms, clean user interface, and importantly, extremely high throughput from its order matching engine of up to 1,400,000 orders per second), and most importantly, consistently one of the highest trading volumes (and hence liquidity) of all existing exchanges.
+It has all of the main features you want to see in an exchange: support for trading pairs with all of the major coins (BTC, USDT, other alts), multiple languages, multiple device platforms, clean user interface, extremely high throughput from its order matching engine (up to 1,400,000 orders per second), and most importantly, consistently one of the highest trading volumes (and hence liquidity) of all existing exchanges.

 Binance does not provide fiat (eg. US dollars) to cryptocurrency exchange, rather focuses purely on crypto-to-crypto.
 It emphasizes security, speed, and customer service above all else.
-As a proxy for fiat however, Binance does offer multiple stablecoin pairings including Tether USD (USDT) as well as True USD (TUSD).
+As a proxy for fiat, Binance offers multiple stablecoin pairings including Tether USD (USDT) as well as True USD (TUSD).

 If you’ve used other exchanges before, you can definitely feel the difference in execution speed.
 The engine underlying Binance in fact is already powering 30+ other exchanges in Asia.

 Team & Partnerships

-Binance's CEO is Changpeng Zhao, who has a deep background in finance, trading, and blockchain technology.
+Binance’s CEO is Changpeng Zhao, who has a deep background in finance, trading, and blockchain technology.
 He is also the founder of BijieTech (company behind the underlying execution engine) as well as a co-founder of OKCoin (one of the largest Bitcoin exchanges in the world).
 The CMO is Yi He, one of the leading cryptocurrency experts in China and also a co-founder of OKCoin.
-They have a close partnership with the most promising blockchain protocol out of China, NEO smart economy (guide to buying NEO), headed by Da Hongfei (in fact, Binance offers fee-free withdrawal of NEO and GAS).
+They have a close partnership with one of the more promising blockchain protocols, NEO smart economy, headed by Da Hongfei.
 Overall very strong team.

 Binance Coin (BNB)